 - Percentage uptime: <97.5% = 25% Credit Percentage (1 month service fee paid)

-- Non-operational: This category would cover the periods when the system is not functioning, either because of issues or scheduled maintenance.
+- Non-operational: This category covers the periods when the system is not functioning, either because of issues or scheduled maintenance.

 - Maintenance – Routine system maintenance will occur [list maintenance times].